YijinChen/Music_Player/README.md

 make modules
 ```

-Linux Developing Board
+### 2. Embedded Linux Development Board (i.MX6ULL)

-The Developing Board should connect to Internet to receive packages from ubuntu.
+Your development board must be connected to the Internet to receive packages from the Ubuntu server.

-1. Cross-compile json-c
+#### 2.1 Cross-Compile `json-c`

-Download json-c-json-c-0.13.zip from github
+1. Download `json-c` from GitHub:

 ```bash
 unzip json-c-json-c-0.13.zip
 cd json-c-json-c-0.13/